YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 5. Dependencies

 The SDK is in the format “.aar” library.
 You have to copy-paste it in your app/libs package.
-So if you want to use his public APIs you will need to get into your app-level Build.Gradle to add this dependency:
+Then, you need to get into your app-level Build.Gradle to add this dependency:

 ```groovy
 		implementation files('libs/libApp.aar')
 ```

-And these ones :
+And also these dependencies :

 ```groovy
 		implementation 'org.apache.commons:commons-lang3:3.11'